July 9 & 10, 2021: 5:00PM EST

 Meghan McGehee is a recent graduate of Kansas State University with a BS in theatre and a minor in public relations journalism.
 Meghan’s favorite Shakespeare role that she has played is Rosalind in As You Like It.
 She is so excited to work on her craft this summer with Commonwealth Shakespeare Company!

 Ariel is based in Astoria, NY and is happiest when collaborating creatively.
 She has created roles in two original theater pieces since graduating from the Stella Adler Studio in 2018.
 On screen, Ariel can be seen in the series, The Realm, and her award-winning short film, Recalling, is streaming now.

 Leah Mueller is an M.F.A Acting Candidate at Indiana University.
 She holds an M.A. in Theatre Studies from the Royal Central School of Speech and Drama and a Bachelor of Music Education from Penn State University.
 Selected Credits: Sunday in the Park with George (FUSE Productions); King Lear (Nittany Valley Shakespeare Company); Don Juan in Hell (The Next Stage); Romeo and Juliet (Penn State URTC).

-Hailing from hometown Cincinnati, Ohio, Dani Nissen is a rising junior at Wright State University working towards her Acting BFA.
-She is an avid reader and poet who lives to bring those words and stories to life onstage.
+Hailing from her hometown of Cincinnati, Ohio, Dani Grace Nissen is a rising senior at Wright State University working towards her Acting BFA.
+She is an avid reader and poet who loves to bring those words and stories to life onstage.
 She is known as a true Shakespearean nerd and ice cream enthusiast.